How do particles with complex interactions self-assemble?: Methods

 For each interaction map, we enumerate the cyclic permutation and mirror transformation of the interaction map, and add the $11$ corresponding distinct input vectors to the dataset.
 As a consequence, the neural-network learns that two systems are equivalent after this transformation, and the classification does not depend on the arbitrary choice of the permutation of the interaction map.
 It also has the advantage of increasing the number of data by a factor $12$, without having to run more simulations or classify more images.

-We label $82$ systems as monomers, $67$ as oligomers, $85$ as micelles, $71$ as crystallites, $59$ as fibers, $107$ as sponges, $87$ as crystals, and $135$ as liquids.
-We copy $10$ of the fibers data a second time, because this category is less represented than the other.
-The total number of input vector is therefore $693+10=703$.
+We label $93$ systems as monomers, $53$ as oligomers, $59$ as fibers, $50$ as gels, $159$ as sponges, $159$ as crystals, $114$ as polycrystals and $51$ as liquids.
 Those examples are spread among all values for affinity and asymmetry ($\mu$ and $\sigma$).
 For this dataset, we have the input vector $\mathbf{X}$, and the true label vector $\mathbf{Y}^{\mathrm{true}}$ which collects the values of all $\mathbf{Y}_i^{\mathrm{true}}$.
-The final total input of the algorithm $\mathbf{X}$ is composed of $703 \times 12$ input vectors, each containing $21+28+3=52$ features.
+The final total input of the algorithm $\mathbf{X}$ is composed of $738 \times 12$ input vectors, each containing $21+28+3=52$ features.
 We normalize each feature by its average value over the whole dataset.